Import Workflows

 - Double-click the workflow package

-file and provide your credentials to open Easy Workflow Cockpit.
+.iewfpkgfile and provide your credentials to open Easy Workflow Cockpit.
 The Import Workflow window is displayed with the package information. - In Easy Workflow Cockpit, select Manage > Workflows > Import, and select the workflow package that must be imported.
 The Import Workflow window is displayed with the package information.

 - Double-click the workflow package